A Conversation with the Author

 So here you are with not one but two books on the same subject, and so many supportive features on this website that it could almost be considered a third part of a trilogy.
 How are we supposed take all this?

-Well, the principal work is the novel, Exile in the Light.
-It can stand alone and everything else is there to support it and, in different ways, expand and enhance the experience of reading it.
+The principal work is the novel, Exile in the Light.
+The other work, The Mystery of Auvers, is it's nonfiction equivalent.
+In my mind, it and the website features are there to support the novel and, in different ways, expand and enhance the experience of reading it.

 And the novel is essentially a thriller.